Russians in China: Russian migrations

-An anti-Russian uproar broke out when Russian customs officials, three Cossacks and a Russian courier invited local Turki Muslim (Uyghur) prostitutes to a party in January 1902 in Kashgar.
-This caused a massive brawl by the inflamed local Turki Muslim populace against the Russians on the pretext of protecting Muslim women because anti-Russian sentiment had built up.
-Even though morality was not strict in Kashgar, the local Turki Muslims clashed violently with the Russians before they were dispersed.
+An anti-Russian uproar broke out when Russian customs officials, three Cossacks, and a Russian courier invited local Uyghur prostitutes to a party in January 1902 in Kashgar.
+This caused a massive brawl by the inflamed local Uyghur populace against the Russians on the pretext of protecting Muslim women because anti-Russian sentiment had built up.
+Even though morality was not strict in Kashgar, the local Uyghurs clashed violently with the Russians before they were dispersed.
 The Chinese sought to end the tensions to avoid giving the Russians a pretext to invade.

 After the riot, the Russians sent troops to Sarikol in Tashkurghan and demanded that the Sarikol postal services be placed under Russian supervision, the locals of Sarikol believed that the Russians would seize the entire district from the Chinese and send more soldiers even after the Russians tried to negotiate with the Begs of Sarikol and sway them to their side, they failed since the Sarikoli officials and authorities demanded in a petition to the Amban of Yarkand that they be evacuated to Yarkand to avoid being harassed by the Russians and objected to the Russian presence in Sarikol, the Sarikolis did not believe the Russian claim that they would leave them alone and only involved themselves in the mail service.

-When the White Army was defeated in the war against the Bolsheviks, many Cossacks and other refugees fled to Xinjiang under the lead of general Ivanov.
-Some of them rioted in Ili and Chuguchak, but were finally suppressed by the Chinese warlord Yang Zengxin.
+When the White Army was defeated in the war against the Bolsheviks, many Cossacks and other refugees fled to Xinjiang under the lead of General Ivanov.
+Some of them rioted in Ili and Chuguchak but were finally suppressed by the Chinese warlord Yang Zengxin.
 Part of them later joined the Guihua soldiers recruited by the Xinjiang government.

 From 1931 to 1938, the Soviet government forced a lot of Chinese and their Russian relatives to move to China.
 More than 20,000 Russians entered China through the Crossings of Xinjiang and after 1941, many refugees fled to Xinjiang.